Four Queens: Other features

 The 1976 renovation included a new restaurant, Hugo's Rotisserie.
 Later known as Hugo's Cellar, it is a popular gourmet restaurant.
 Another dining establishment, Chicago Brewing Company, was added with Caudill's $20 million renovation.

 Several shops were replaced in 1985, when the Four Queens opened a Ripley's Believe It or Not! attraction, featuring various items of an unusual nature.
 It closed in 1993, and was converted into convention and meeting space.
 The space was then transformed into a nightclub, which marked completion of the 2007 renovation.
 The 10000 sqft Canyon Club was built in partnership with Lance Sterling, who previously launched the House of Blues in Las Vegas.
 The Canyon Club was added to help reverse a decade-long trend of decreased gaming revenue at downtown casinos, which were losing customers to newer properties on the nearby Las Vegas Strip.

 Live entertainment

 Monday Night Jazz, a weekly show featuring nationally known jazz performers, was launched at the Four Queens in 1982.
 It was also broadcast nationally on public radio stations.
 The show ran for 14 years, eventually ending as a result of Elsinore's bankruptcy.
 A comedy club, the Fun House, opened in 1997.
 At the time, it was one of only a few live entertainment venues in the downtown area.
 La Cage, a drag queen show, had played at the Riviera until 2009.
 It reopened at the Four Queens in 2011, though without the involvement of its original star Frank Marino.
 It closed within a year.

+Four Queens hosts live performances including Mike Hammer Comedy Magic and Kevin Lepine's Hypnosis Unleashed.